Photo courtesy of the Chicago Tribune

 The NRA considers themselves the “foremost defender of Second Amendment rights.”
 But let’s remember the Second Amendment: “A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”
 This was written directly after the Revolutionary War, where the young country had to protect themselves against British infantry coming into their homes.
 The Second Amendment has been perverted into meaning something it wasn’t intended for.
 There’s no fear of foreign soldiers coming into our homes.
 So, the “necessity” for the Second Amendment isn’t there.

 Do Americans have the right to carry and own guns?
 Absolutely.
-They also have the right to buy a car gun safe (if the gun is being taken outside of the home) to protect family, if they feel they are going to a place that may not be the safest.
+People take great care of their firearms, often going so far as to invest in things like the cleaning kits as seen on the Smartguncleaning website to keep them looking presentable but also for safety purposes as an unclean gun could result in what is known as ‘catastrophic failure’.
+They often also store these guys in a car gun safe (if it is being taken outside of the home) to protect family, if they feel they are going to a place that may not be the safest.
 I wouldn’t want to take someone’s guns even their bb guns from suppliers similar to onlybbguns.
 But people that say Liberals are trying to steal their guns and take away their “Second Amendment right” to have guns don’t really understand what the Second Amendment’s purpose was.
 It was to keep Americans safe from the British.

 Gun control isn’t about taking guns away from people.
-It is meant to stop people with criminal records or those gun retailers find dangerous from purchasing guns.
-There are “no sell” lists, and there are regulations and background checks and hoops to jump through when it comes to purchasing a gun.
+It is meant to stop people with criminal records or those that gun retailers find dangerous from purchasing guns.
+There are “no sell” lists, and there are regulations and background checks and hoops to jump through when it comes to purchasing a gun as well as gun attachments such as an SKS Stock for example, whether in-store or you’re purchasing online.
 When politicians say we need “stricter gun control,” that doesn’t mean, “We are going to take away everyone’s guns.”
 It means making it more difficult to purchase guns.

 Of course, there are some people in the country that believe no one should ever need guns, and we need to ban all guns from everyone.
 But, those people aren’t major forces in the political climate.
 The Obama administration was not trying to take guns away from everyday citizens but, simply, limit the guns one can buy, such as assault weapons.